I am a Bangladeshi citizen living in Saudi Arabia. I hold a PhD in computer science from Leeds University, UK.

 One common thread you would notice in my writings is my obsession with the Quran.
 You may feel that I attempt to indulge Quranic scriptures in everything.
 Yes, you are right and I feel proud of that.

 I started my elementary school in remote villages of Saudi Arabia and had chance to study Arabic with native Arabs.
-That gave me an access to the content of the Quran to an extent that allowed me to appreciate its beauty and rhetorics.
+That gave me an access to the language of the Quran to an extent that allowed me to appreciate its beauty and rhetorics.
 After graduating from high school I started undergraduate program in computer science.
 This technical track allowed me to gradually feel comfortable with English to a level I can express myself albeit mixed with frequent grammatical and stylistic embarrassments.